Matsell Bridge Natural Area

 destination for equine enthusiasts.
 The campground features hitching

-posts, water availability and a lot of space - situated with direct
+posts and a lot of space - situated with direct

 access to the equestrian trails in the park.
 Additionally the area